LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/print_message_token_4.rst.txt

    print_message_token(Stream, Prefix, Token, Tokens)

-User-defined hook method for printing a message token, declared in the ``logtalk`` built-in object as a public, multifile, and dynamic predicate.
+User-defined hook method for printing a message token, declared in the :ref:`logtalk <apis:logtalk/0>` built-in object as a public, multifile, and dynamic predicate.
 It allows the user to intercept the printing of a message token.
 This hook method is automatically called by the :ref:`methods_print_message_tokens_3` built-in method for each token.